benjaminhartl/Tanks/README.md

     "." ( > )                 -- decrease the power of the shot.

 # Credit
-Benjamin Hartl
+Benjamin Hartl,
-Colin Biafore
+Colin Biafore,
-Nick Abrahan
+Nick Abrahan,
 Bryce Bowers